kha1ifuzz/AD-Config-Automation/README.md

 ## Automating Active Directory Environment Configuration

-These are collections of scripts and pieces of code that I use to set up my Active directory Home Lab for self practices or official trainings mainly focused on practicing security issues.
+These are collections of scripts and pieces of code that I use to set up my Active directory Home Lab for self practices or official trainings, mainly focused on security misconfigurations.
-You can use these scripts individually or embed them in other automation tools or scripts.
+You can use these scripts individually or embed them in your other automation tools or scripts.

 Most of the scripts within this repository are using "Active Directory Powershell Module" or using native windows programs that come pre-installed in windows OS's.
 Hyper-V is my virtualization solution of choice when it comes to building any Windows environment and there is Powershell module to help you perform administration tasks on Hyper-V as well.